Guildhall School Trust

 David has sat as a Magistrate since 2009.

-Executive Director, Ninety One plc (previously Investec Asset Management)
+Managing Director, Ninety One plc (previously Investec Asset Management)

 Prior to joining the firm, she spent 12 years at HSBC within its investment banking.
 As co-Head of Sustainable Finance within Global Banking and Markets, she was responsible for green and sustainable product innovation across financing and investment.
 She was also Global Head of RMB Business, where she led the overall China and RMB internationalization strategy, revenue growth, product innovation and wider strategic client execution.